dhagrow/telepythy/README.md

 ## Security

 There are no security measures in place within **Telepythy** to secure your source code in transit.
 The UI controller connects to the embedded service using a regular TCP connection.
 By default, the UI starts a server listening on *localhost* and executes a Python process that connects to it.
-In the future, I may change the default to use UNIX domain sockets on Linux, and named pipes on Windows.
-However, securing the source code in transit will remain the responsibility of the user.
+In the future, the default may change to use UNIX domain sockets on Linux, and named pipes on Windows.
+However, securing communications in transit will remain the responsibility of the user.

 For connections across machines, I recommend using [SSH port forwarding][6].